giantswarm/docs/src/content/ui-api/web/organizations/access-control/index.md

 ---
 linkTitle: Access control
 title: Access control for organizations in the web user interface
-description: Learn how to use our web UI for organization access control to quickly associate users, groups, and service accounts with organizations.
+description: Learn how to use our web UI for organization RBAC to quickly associate users, groups, and service accounts with organizations.
 weight: 20
 menu:
   main: